Homeschooling can be an incredible way to educate your children.

 Or maybe you just want the freedom to educate your children your way.

-There are so many different reasons that parents choose to homeschool, but the important thing is to figure out your Why, and then jot it down, paint it on a piece of artwork, or do whatever it takes to remember it on the good days and the bad ones.
+There are so many different reasons that parents choose to homeschool, but the important thing is to figure out your Why.
+Then jot it down in your journal, henna tattoo it on your arm, or do whatever it takes to remember it on the good days and the bad ones.

 Well, starting with your Why is not just something that Simon Sinek wrote and shared about in his highly insightful, third most popular TED talk ever.